National Assembly (Niger): Legislative history

 Territorial Assembly was established in 1958 in the Colony of Niger.
 It was succeeded by National Assembly upon independence in 1960.
 It had 60 deputies from a single party, Parti Progressiste Nigérien (PPN-RDA), and had no real decision-making power.
 The National Assembly was dissolved after the 1974 Nigerien coup d'état.

 During the course of military rule (1974–1991) a consultative body (the High Council of the Republic of Niger) was reformed to become analogous to a National Assembly.
 This functioned as a caretaker National Assembly during the Constitutional Convention period of the Second Republic (1991–1993).

 Multiparty rule was established in 1993 in the Third Republic, and the new National Assembly had 83 deputies at that time.
 Following the 1996 Nigerien coup d'état the National Assembly was again suspended, and reinstituted in 1997 under the Fourth Republic.
 Again, following the 1999 Nigerien coup d'état, the National Assembly was suspended, but this time was reconstituted within the year under the Fifth Republic (1999–2009).

 On 27 May 2009, the National Assembly was dissolved by Tandja Mamadou after his plan to hold a referendum was rejected by the Constitutional Court.
 Although the court and the National Assembly had only a non-binding advisory role over Tandja's referendum plan, statements by MNSD-Nassara's coalition partners CDS-Rahama indicate the MNSD Prime Minister of Niger, as well as the President, would be open to a censure motion in the assembly.
 According to the 1999 constitution, the President is limited to stand for reelection once: Tandja's second five-year term was to end on 22 December 2009.
 The purpose of the proposed referendum was to scrap the Constitution of the Fifth Republic, creating a new Sixth Republic prior to the November Presidential elections.
 Constitutionally, the articles dealing with presidential terms (article 36) may not be revised by any method (article 136).
 According to President Tandja, the people of Niger want him to stay because he has boosted the economy of Niger.
 The opposition described this act as dictatorship, calling for protests: a continuation of demonstrations which began in December 2008.

+Transitional Advisory Council

 The National Assembly was suspended once again following the 2023 Nigerien coup d'état.
 A new legislative body Transitional Advisory Council was appointed by the military junta in July 2025 for a period of five years until 2030.
 This body has 194 members appointed by the junta.
 The Speaker of the Advisory Council is Mamoudou Harouna Djingarey.